 When you’re done with the review be completely transparent.
 Share your findings in a report and make sure everyone has access to these documents.
 If you want to, it can help if you present the information to the organization.
 Your goal is to create better projects, and that information isn’t proprietary.
 Everyone has a need to know.

 When you’re conducting a post-implementation review, you’re working with a lot of data.
-That information touches all aspects of the project.
-If you’ve been managing that project with a project management software, the data you need is already collected, and the review process can be aided by the communications and connections that the tool has already established.
-That’s why ProjectManager.com is so useful.
-Our cloud-based software is gathering real-time data and collecting in easy-to-share manner that can be reported on clearly.
+That’s why ProjectManager is so useful.
+Our cloud-based software gathers real-time data on your project and collects it in an easy-to-share manner that can be reported on clearly.
 Not only does it help plan and monitor your project, but report on it too.
-See how by taking this free 30-day trial.
+See how by taking a free 30-day trial.